FrostMiser/FrostGrass/README.md

 # FrostGrass
-Minecraft plugin which makes snow cover grass as it spreads onto dirt.
+Minecraft Bukkit plugin which makes snow cover grass as it spreads onto dirt.